Skip to main content

 These companies aim to create databases of businesses sending text messages so that the MNOs can verify that messages sent to their users are coming from trusted business sources, and not spam or bots.
 These databases will include identifying information for the businesses sending messages so that if there are any issues, the MNOs, the Campaign Registry, and ZipWhip know who to reach out to if issues arise.

 To create the databases, the Campaign Registry and Zipwhip are working with internet-based telecommunication providers, known as communication service providers (CSP), to help set up protocols on how their users can be registered.
 The CSPs then pass the info to approve the use case.
-Once approved (often instant), the company and its phone numbers are entered into the database with id numbers.
+While it can take some time, once approved, the company and its phone numbers are entered into the database with id numbers.
 These numbers are then attached to all outbound communication so that the receiving MNOs can check it and let the message through.
 When using numbers provided by Textline, we act as your CSP.
 Numbers brought from other carriers or providers will need to be registered through them.

 Why?

 Why do I have to register?
-You have to register to verify your business and the messages you are sending.
+You have to register to verify your business and the messages you are sending before you can send any messages.
 This is how the MNOs can verify that your phone number(s) and the messages being sent by it are legitimate.
-With a verified business, you can send messages across their networks with improved deliverability and at faster speeds.
+With a verified business and messaging campaigns, you can send messages across their networks with improved deliverability and at faster speeds.

 Improved Deliverability